spy4x/antonshubin.com/src/views/blog/posts/from-office-job-to-own-projects.md

 ![Own business](/img/blog/from-office-job-to-own-projects/own-business.webp)

 In one of the following articles, I'll keep you updated about my obstacles to that milestone.
-Make sure you are subscribed to avoid missing it!
+Make sure you are <a href="javascript:;" data-scroll-to="#subscribe">subscribed</a> to avoid missing it!

 ## Bonus
 To ensure you have enough money when you reduce your income – I highly recommend changing the way of living with some degree of minimalism approach.